autoSteve/acMqtt/README.md

 If you don't care for integrating Philips Hue, Panasonic or Airtopia, then don't deploy those scripts.
 For AC/environmental devices the LUA AC/ENV code can stay there in 'MQTT send receive' and will just be unused.

-**Note**: Automation controller firmware >= 1.10.0 <= 1.14.0 contain a bug that requires *Hue final work-around* to be used.
-This is fixed in 1.15.0+, so use *HUE final*.

 **Note**: A change to the discovery behaviour has been made to accommodate a non-breaking change in HA 2023.8, which will become breaking in 2024.2.
 CBus devices are now created using a blank entity name to end up with a sole entity for each device, in line with the HA naming standards.

+**Note**: For Philips Hue, automation controller firmware >= 1.10.0 <= 1.14.0 contain a bug that requires *Hue final work-around* to be used.
+This is fixed in 1.15.0+, so use *HUE final*.

 ## About errors

 If you get errors in the log (error or event log), then feel free to raise an issue and I'll try to help.

 Warnings are also thrown for obvious code defects that are encountered.
-If you get something like 'Warning: Read undeclared global variable "acState"' then *definitely* raise an issue.
+If you get something like 'Warning: Read undeclared global variable "someVariableName"' then *definitely* raise an issue.

 ## Keywords used for Automation Controller objects
 Automation controller object keywords are used to tell the scripts which objects to use, publish, and how they should be used.
 This varies based on circumstance, as described below.